ierollins-rocket/Hello-world/README.md

 * [Investment Criteria](https://github.com/ierollins-rocket/Hello-world/blob/master/02-Investment%20Criteria.md) providing a description of what we look for in seed stage companies

-* [Portfolio Companies](https://github.com/ierollins-rocket/Hello-world/blob/master/03-Portfolio%20Companies.md) a listing of companies we invested in
+* [Portfolio Companies](https://github.com/ierollins-rocket/Hello-world/blob/master/03-Portfolio%20Companies.md) a listing of companies we have invested in

+* [Our Name](https://github.com/ierollins-rocket/Hello-world/blob/master/04-Our%20Name.md) learn why we named our fund Rocket Propulsion Labs